qingshi9974/BMVC2021-Hierarchical-Graph-Networks-for-3D-Human-Pose-Estimation/README.md

 ### Start
 ### Train

-Run
+you can run the
 ```
 python main/train.py --gpu 0,1 --cfg ./asset/yaml/HGN_human36J_train_human36.yml
 ```
 ### Test
 Select the config file in ${ROOT}/asset/yaml/ and test.
-You can change the pretrained model weight, the default path of pretrained model weight is './pretrained'.
+You can change the pretrained model weight, the default path of pretrained model weight is ${ROOT}/pretrained/'.
 To save sampled outputs to obj files, change TEST.vis value to True in the config file.
 Run
 ```
 python main/test.py --gpu 0,1 --cfg ./asset/yaml/HGN_human36J_test_human36.yml